ISISComputingGroup/ibex_user_manual/doc/device_specific/Reflectometry-View.rst

 Front Panel
 -----------

 Each instrument has a unique front panel but they all have a similar layout.
 The schematic view shows the main areas of the panel.
-For peculiarities of instruments see the [[instrument specific pages|https://isiscomputinggroup.github.io/ibex_developers_manual/specific_iocs/reflectometry/Beamlines.html]]
+For peculiarities of instruments see the :external+ibex_developers_manual:doc:`instrument specific pages in the dev manual<specific_iocs/reflectometry/Beamlines>`

 .. image:: reflectometry/FrontPanelSchematic.png